realworldocaml/book/en/08-imperative-programming.md

 ## Doubly-linked lists

-Another common imperative data structure is the doubly-linked list, which allows traversal in both directions, as well as constant-time deletion of any element.
-Doubly-linked lists are a cyclic data structure, meaning that it is possible to follow a nontrivial sequence of pointers from an element, through other elements, back to itself.
-In general, building cyclic data structures requires the use of side-effects (although in some limited cases, they can be constructed using `let rec`).
-This is done by constructing the data elements first, and then adding cycles using assignment afterwards.

-Core defines a standard doubly-linked list, but let's define our own implementation for illustration.
-Here's the `mli` we'll start out with.
-Note that there are two types defined here: `'a t`, the type of a list, and `'a element`, the type of an individual element of a list.
-Elements act as pointers to the interior of a list, and allow us to navigate the list and give us a point at which to apply mutating operations.
+Another common imperative data structure is the doubly-linked list.
+Doubly-linked lists can be traversed in both directions and elements can be added and removed from the list in constant time.
+Core defines a doubly-linked list (the module is called `Doubly_linked`) which is a good choice for real work, but we'll define our own as an illustration.

+Here's the `mli` of the module we'll build.

 ```ocaml
 (* file: dlist.mli *)